esrille/ibus-hiragana/docs_md/en/index.md

 ## Introduction {: #introduction}

-Hiragana IME is a Japanese input method that makes it easier to input plain Japanese sentences.
+Hiragana IME is a Japanese input method that simplifies inputting plain Japanese sentences.
-An input method is a software program to assist users in entering characters into a computer.
+An input method is a software component that assists users in entering characters into a computer.
-With previous Japanese input methods, people often unintentionally wrote sentences with difficult kanji characters.
+With previous Japanese input methods, people often unintentionally wrote sentences including difficult kanji characters.
-Many found themselves using kanji they couldn't even read.
+Many people found themselves using kanji characters that they couldn't even read.

-In Hiragana IME, characters are entered as Hiragana-only sentences as you type on the keyboard without automatic kanji conversion.
+In Hiragana IME, characters are entered as Hiragana-only sentences as you type without automatic kanji conversion.
 You don't need to press the <span class='key'>Enter</span> key to enter Hiragana into the document.
-If you want to use kanji, you can easily replace Hiragana characters anywhere in the text later with kanji.
+If you want to use kanji, you can replace Hiragana anywhere in the text with kanji later.

 <video controls autoplay muted playsinline>
 <source src='../screenshot.webm' type='video/webm'>